 What to serve with black bean soup

-When I made this a couple weeks ago – when my pandemic food supply was at its highest – I served it for dinner with a salad and my favorite frozen pizza.
+Most recently, I served it for dinner with a salad and my favorite frozen pizza.
 Easy, simple, peaceful.
 I ate it the next day for lunch with fruit and veggies.
-Apparently, frozen pizza has gone the way of hand sanitizer, yeast and toilet paper.
-Gone today, but will be back again another day.
-Or so they say.
-But there are many other things to serve with a healthy vegetarian black bean soup.
+But there are many things to serve with a healthy vegetarian black bean soup.

 - Bread, salad and fruit